AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-49179-orders-report-shows-incorrect-amounts-for-different-stores.md

 <u>Expected results</u>:

-Sales total should show the total of the placed order, converted in the currency of the website.
+Sales total shows the total of the placed orders converted into the currency of the website.

 <u>Actual results</u>: